jeremp/spring-cache-demo/README.md

 * *updating-cache* : The cache entry is removed when informations are modified.

 * *refreshing-cache* : The cache entry is **refreshed** when informations are modified.

+* *tuning-cache* : Using ehCache as cache Manager to tune the Memory usage and the cache entry expiration (setted to 10seconds)